 - Store your fuel in a dry place

 - If you are unable to use your fuel within 30 days, add a fuel additive to stabilize your fuel.
 I use a product called Sea Foam Motor Treatment.
-It’s a petroleum based product that won’t harm your engine.
+It’s a petroleum-based product that won’t harm your engine.
 It stabilizes your fuel, removes moisture, and cleans your fuel system.
 To read more about using Sea Foam in your lawn mower, visit “Why Use Sea Foam Fuel Additive in a Lawn Mower”.

-Repair: Remove the old gas in your Exmark by draining your fuel tank.
+Repair: Remove the old gas in your mower by draining your fuel tank.
 Refill with fresh gas that includes a fuel additive to clean your fuel system and stabilize your fuel.

 Many gas stations are offering more types of fuels today than they did 10 years ago.
-You can find unleaded gasolines with ethanol contents of 10%, 15% and 85% known as E10, E15 and E85 respectively.
+You can find unleaded gasoline with ethanol contents of 10%, 15%, and 85% known as E10, E15, and E85 respectively.

 To avoid purchasing the wrong type of fuel, read the decals placed on the fuel pump to check the octane rating and ethanol content in the fuel.

-For a more in-depth look at the best types of fuel to use, check out my article “This is the Gas to Use in Your Exmark Mower“.
+For a more in-depth look at the best types of fuel to use, check out my article “This is the Gas to Use in Your Mower“.

 Repair: Drain the fuel tank.
-Flush the fuel tank and fill with fresh fuel treated with Sea Foam Motor Treatment or another fuel additive that will clean your fuel system.
+Flush the fuel tank and fill it with fresh fuel treated with Sea Foam Motor Treatment or another fuel additive that will clean your fuel system.